vios-s/tsaftarislab.github.io/_pages/about.md

 title: "About"
 permalink: /
 ---
-Tsaftaris' laboratory is part of the Institute for Digital Communications in The School of Engineering at The University of Edinburgh.
+Tsaftaris' Collaboratory is part of the Institute for Digital Communications in The School of Engineering at The University of Edinburgh.

 Our research interests are machine learning, deep learning, medical image analysis (medical image computing), and image processing.
 Core research